scalatra/scalatra-website/content/guides/2.6/persistence/introduction.md

 ### Reference the persistence library in your build file

 Not too much to do here.
-Open up `project/build.scala` and add a reference to your chosen persistence library in the `libraryDependencies` section.
+Open up `build.sbt` and add a reference to your chosen persistence library in the `libraryDependencies` section.

 ### Start a connection pool at application start